ali5ter/sketchDiff/README.md

     curl https://raw.githubusercontent.com/ali5ter/sketchDiff/master/skdiff -o skdiff && chmod 755 skdiff && mv skdiff /usr/local/bin/

-When `skdiff` is first run all prerequsites will be checked:
+`skdiff` will check the following prerequisites:

 1. You're running `skdiff` on macOS
 2. You have Sketch installed
 3. You have NPM installed
+4. You have `blink-diff` installed.
+If you're familiar with npm, you could install this manually using

+        npm install -g blink-diff

-The `blink-diff` utility will be installed using NPM which is used to generate a composite of two images.
+The `blink-diff` utility is used to generate the composite of two images. `skdiff` will attempt to install this utility if npm is present but the utility is not.